OCA/l10n-netherlands/l10n_nl_tax_statement/README.rst

 #.
 Press the Update button to calculate the report: the report lines will be displayed in the tab Statement
 #.
 Press the Post button to set the status of the statement to Posted; the statements set to this state cannot be modified anymore
 #.
 If you need to recalculate or modify or delete a statement already set to Posted status you need first to set it back to Draft status: press the button Reset to Draft
+#.
+If you need to print the report in PDF, open a statement form and click: Print -> NL Tax Statement

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot